Ghost081280/north-star-watchdog/README.md

 ## 🤖 The AI Has Taken Over

-This isn't a typical news site.
 North Star Watchdog is powered by **Agent Polaris** — a fully autonomous AI system that runs 24/7, scanning news sources, social media, and public databases to track Minnesota's ongoing fraud investigations.

 **Every hour, the AI:**
 - 🔍 Scans Google News for breaking fraud stories
 - 🐦 Monitors X/Twitter for real-time developments
-- 📊 Queries 6 government & business APIs for public records
+- 📊 Queries **12 government & business APIs** for public records
+- 🗳️ **Cross-references CCAP payments with political donations**
 - 🧠 Learns new search terms and entities automatically
 - 🚨 Detects patterns and connections across sources
 - 🔧 **Self-heals** — automatically fixes issues it detects